Diego-AltF4/GLUFS/README.md

 For this example, we will use GLUFS to obtain the flag.

+The challenge we are going to solve is [Confused environment read from the 247CTF platform.](https://247ctf.com/dashboard).

 For this example we are not going to use binary.
 We only have an ip and port.
 Therefore, we are going to use the ```-ip``` option to indicate the address, ```-port``` to indicate the port, ```-flag``` to specify the start of the flag to look for.
 In addition, as we do not have binary, we have to indicate the architecture, in this case, x86-64 (-arch 64).
 We will also indicate the start of the iteration with ```-min``` and the end of the iteration with ```-max```.
 In addition, we are going to use the ```-s``` option to use ```%s``` instead of ```%p```.

 ```python